microsoft/TechExcel-Operationalize-LLMs-with-LLMOps-automation/docs/05_project_org_and_admin/05_project_org_and_admin.md

 ##  Scenario

-In this exercise you will create a new AI Project and Resource, and explore each in AI Studio.
-(See the first exercises if you have issues in setup)
+In this exercise, you will create a new AI project and resource, and explore each in Azure AI Studio.
+This will build on the foundational knowledge gained in the previous exercises.
+Refer to the earlier exercises if you encounter any issues with the setup.

+By mastering these objectives, Lamna’s team will enhance their capability to manage AI projects autonomously, ensuring streamlined operations and effective utilization of Azure AI services for their healthcare solutions.

 ## Objectives